internal-page-background-header

 What is change control and why is it important?

-An effective change control process in life science development ensures that each alteration proposed to a product (and the way it is handled throughout its life cycle ) is adequately defined, reviewed and approved before it is implemented.
+An effective change management process in life science development ensures that each alteration proposed to a process or product is adequately defined, reviewed and approved before it is implemented.

-Ensuring review by qualified stakeholders from all relevant departments, as well as proper tracking of each request should prevent:
+Ensuring review by qualified stakeholders from all relevant departments, as well as proper tracking of each request prevents:

-• Unnecessary changes being made - causing needless expense and disruption
+• Unnecessary changes being made - causing expense and disruption.

-• Unauthorised changes being made that leave no documentary evidence
+• Unauthorised changes being made that leave no evidence.

-• Changes being implemented that do not answer the specific problem identified
+• Changes being implemented that do not answer the identified problem.

 Ultimately, this can result in serious inefficiencies, inadequate evidence for compliance and breaches of safety that could endanger human life.

-An eQMS (Electronic Quality Management System) can be harnessed to develop flows which answer specific compliance and commercial needs, ensuring each part of a required process is triggered automatically.
-With an automated workflow each request can be reviewed by the right people at the right time, and every part of the review/approval process can be documented for future audit.
+An eQMS (Electronic Quality Management System) can help you develop workflows which answer specific compliance and commercial needs, ensuring each part of a required process is triggered automatically.
+With an automated workflow each request can be reviewed by the right people at the right time, and every part of the review/approval process can be tracked by a change manager while being documented for future audit.

 With the right eQMS, forms can be set up in the system that capture all required information (including groups of documents that need to be completed) ready for review.